History & sense of place

 That is the philosophy Chalets at Blackheath seems to embody most convincingly: a luxury of retreat, space and availability, perfectly aligned with the spirit of Blackheath.

-Booking through MyConciergeHotel, finally, means choosing a qualitative reading of the property.
-Not an accumulation of generic promises, but a precise perspective on what defines Chalets at Blackheath: a five-star retreat in the Blue Mountains, designed for comfort, privacy and relaxation.
+Booking through MyConciergeHotel is ultimately about choosing a precise interpretation of the address.
+That of a five-star refuge in the Blue Mountains, designed for comfort, intimacy, and relaxation.